15 May 2025 / in UK Blog / by Simon Reynolds

 How Journalists Use Social Media

-We’ve highlighted some of the common use cases among journalists for today’s most popular social media platforms.
+To guide you further, we’ve highlighted some of the common use cases among journalists for today’s most popular social media platforms.
 Keep this in mind when creating your social media PR strategy.

 How Journalists Use Instagram